typical-go/typical-rest-server/README.md

 ## Make a release

-Use `./typicalw release -github-token=[TOKEN]` to make the release.
-You can found the release in `release` folder or github release page
+Use `./typicalw release` to make the release.
+More information check [here](https://typical-go.github.io/release.html)

 ## Configurations